-But onizations are more likely to develop specific models and employ technology to fill these gaps than the mainstream, which tends to rely on historical precedents.ptimization isn’t the most powerful business use of experimentation.
+But leaders are more likely to develop specific models and employ technology to fill these gaps than the mainstream, who tend to rely on historical precedents.
+Optimization isn’t the most powerful business use of experimentation.
 At its best, the scientific method can be used to identify most valuable customers, explore major trends and validate strategic direction.

 Leading organizations are more than twice as likely to conduct strategic experiments than the mainstream, and by doing so they overcome some of the issues that often arise in large organizations trying to evolve.

 Stefan Tornquist is the vice president of research for Econsultancy in New York.
 His team covers a wide range of digital marketing topics from tactical best practices to strategic transformation.
 Stefan’s research and commentary have been featured in The Wall Street Journal, Business Week and AdAge, as well as virtually every trade press outlet.

 1. Forward by Google

 - From clicks to customer value - the move to business KPIs